header

 Lack of exercise

 Do you take 30 minutes of exercise every day?
 And include strength training as part of your exercise?
-If you're not working at building muscle as well as losing fat, then your belly isn't going to start shrinking the way you want it to.
+If you're not working at building muscle as well as losing fat, then your menopause stomach fat isn't going to start shrinking the way you want it to.

 Family factors